-Hope House is a specialist Dialectical Behavioural Therapy (DBT) service for women, offering a fixed twelve-month therapy programme with strict adherence to the full DBT programme.
+Hope House is a specialist Dialectical Behaviour Therapy (DBT) service for women, offering a fixed twelve-month therapy programme with strict adherence to the full DBT programme.

 More information about Hope House & Isla House

-Hope House is a specialist Dialectical Behavioural Therapy (DBT) service for women, offering a fixed twelve-month therapy programme with strict adherence to the full DBT programme.
+Dialectical Behaviour Therapy (DBT) service for women, offering a therapy programme with strict adherence to the full DBT programme.
 The service meets the needs of women who have a history of serious self-harm as part of their primary diagnosis of Emotionally Unstable Personality Disorder (EUPD).
 The model has a robust evidence base and has demonstrated success in decreasing risk behaviours, improving relationships and enhancing independent living skills.

 The Full Care Pathway

-Hope House provides a service for women with a diagnosis of EUPD who are committed to completing an intensive 12 month programme.
+Provides a service for women with a diagnosis of EUPD who are committed to completing an intensive 15 month programme.

-The overall aim at Hope House is to assist patients in enhancing their self-worth and building a life worth living.
-Hope House aims to deliver world class DBT interventions within a fixed period of time, after which patients can achieve stability and enhance their quality of life.
+The overall aim is to assist patients in enhancing their self-worth and building a life worth living.
+The pathway aims to deliver world class DBT interventions within a fixed period of time, during which patients can achieve stability and enhance their quality of life.

-The philosophy of care at Hope House is based on the recognition that an individual has strengths as well as needs.
+The philosophy of care is based on the recognition that an individual has strengths as well as needs.
 There is a focus on rehabilitating patients via engagement, placing a strong emphasis on generating a sense of belonging through active community involvement and building meaningful social networks.

 The full DBT programme is supported by a Behavioural Incentive Programme (BIP) that is unique to each service user.
 Each individual sets their own incentives, providing motivation and structure and reinforces skilful behaviour.

 The BIP supports service users to set their own goals that will motivate them to stay safe.
 Initially their motivation will be external however with increased skill development and abstinence of problem behaviours, motivation will become internalised.
-The BIP is developed collaboratively by the Hope House team and the patient and clearly articulates clinical interventions, progress and a discharge plan.
-Each service user also has an MDT care plan that address other needs, including managing problem behaviours, which works alongside the BIP to provide a complete package of care.
+The BIP is developed collaboratively by the Multidisciplinary Team and the patient and clearly articulates clinical interventions, progress and a discharge plan.
+Alongside this each service user has an MDT care plan to address additional needs, including management of problem behaviour.
+This provides a complete package of care.

-Hope House Dialectical Behavioural Therapy – Elysium Healthcare
+Hope House Dialectical Behaviour Therapy – Elysium Healthcare

 Hope House & Isla House CQC Report